Skip to main content

 write unit tests for the Button component

-Claude Code understands natural language requests:
+Claude Code understands natural language requests, making it easier than traditional development tools:

 # Instead of complex git commands